jmzkChain/jmzk/docs/ABI-References.md

 The symbol part introduces the asset name, which is consisted of UPPERCASE alphabets, with a length less than 7 chars.

 Only the assets of the same type can be added up.
-The `EVT` asset is an asset type with the precision of 4 and `EVT` as symbol name.
-Therefore, `12.0000 EVT` is a valid `EVT` asset, but `12.000 EVT`, `12 EVT` or `12.00000 EVT` are invalid `EVT` asset due to the wrong precisions.
+The `EVT` asset is an asset type with the precision of 5 and `EVT` as symbol name.
+Therefore, `12.00000 EVT` is a valid `EVT` asset, but `12.000 EVT`, `12 EVT` or `12.0000 EVT` are invalid `EVT` asset due to the wrong precision.

+### `symbol` Type
+`symbol` type is the symbol part in `asset` type.
+It represents a token and contains precision and name.
+Precision is a number and should be less than __18__ and symbol name is consisted of UPPERCASE alphabets, with a length less than 7 chars.

+For example, `12.00000 EVT` is a valid `EVT` asset, and it has the precision of 5 and 'EVT' as symbol name.
+Its symbol expression is `5,EVT`.

+Then `7,COIN` represents a asset symbol with precision of 7 and 'COIN' as symbol name.

 ### `authorizer_ref` Type
 For the `authorizer_ref`, it's a reference to one authorizer.
 Current valid authorizer including an account, a group or special `OWNER` group (aka. owners field in one token).